hafsa1014/Grade-calculator/README.md

-This will Calculate the percentage of the subjects marks provided by the user.
+This will Calculate the grade and the percentage according to the marks provided by the user.
 I have made this by using javasript.